harsha-yuvaraj/harsha-yuvaraj/README.md

-Hello!
+Hello, world!
 I’m Harsha, a BS/MS student in Computer Science and a teaching assistant at the University of South Florida.
 As the IEEE Tech Lead of Conferences, I orchestrate and oversee various tech events, blending my passion for innovation with my deep interests in Software Development, Artificial Intelligence, and Machine Learning.
 I am actively seeking **2025 SWE internships** and would love to connect—please reach out to me at **harshavardanyuvaraj@gmail.com**.

 Currently, I’m expanding my skills in:
              <li> Artificial Intelligence and Machine Learning (PyTorch and TensorFlow) </li>